racket/typed-racket/rfcs/0000-ignore-type-info.md

 ```

 whereas with the proposed design, it's an error since the body has
 type `Any`.

+In this alternative, we woul check `"hi"` with the expected type `String`, and the result of checking the form `(mark (#%expression "hi")))` would be `String : Top|Top`.
 This alternative design would also satisfy the specific
-use case outlined above.
+use case outlined above, because there is no expected type for the test position of an `if` expression, and because the propositions are explicitly erased.

 However, I propose the initial design as it is more conservative and
 no use cases have been identified for this alternative.